Table of Contents:

 In addition, you can’t run down to Hobby Lobby or Michael’s and buy the macramé rope or macrame cord.
 You’re going to have to order it (more on that later).
 So, if you’re like me and you like to start a project the day you finally say to yourself “I want to start this” my suggestion is to start like I did with a practice project.

 I ran down to Hobby Lobby and picked up some cotton string and a small wooden dowel.

-Summary of Reasons I recommend a small “practice” project:
+Reasons I recommend a small “practice” project:

 - Completing this practice project will give you the confidence to invest your time and money to take the next step to your first “real” macrame project.

 Decide what project you want to make.
 Look through photos of macrame online.
-You can search Etsy, Pinterest, Google.
+You can search Etsy, Pinterest, and Google.
 Do some exploring to see what’s out there.

 - Where is it going to go?
 This will help determine what size you’re looking to create.

 - Find a style that appeals to you.
 More free-form and organic or symmetric with clean lines and easily defined patterns?